SAP Indirect Access: The Duke Law Memorandum

 Let’s just get to the punchline.
-It’s illegal.
+SAP’s indirect access fees are illegal.

 “SAP’s conduct can be anti-competitive under one of two antitrust theories: First, SAP may be engaged in illegally tying its ERP software and services with its accessory product, Hybris.
 Second, SAP’s demand for third party license fees may constitute an illegal refusal to deal with other third-party accessory software providers.”